apigee/opencommerce/README.md

 + Apigee Developer Portal (https://opencommerce.apigee.com/)

 ## Setup
+The setup script assumes 'prod' & 'test' environments are available in your Apigee EDGE org and Virtual host 'secure' is enabled in the Apigee EDGE org environment configuration.

 To deploy the APIs and its dependencies on your own org please run the following script

 ```bash
 $ cd src/gateway/setup
 $ sh setup.sh
 ```

 This will interactively prompt you for your Edge and BaaS credentials, and will then create / deploy all relevant bundles and artifacts and will provision the **OpenCommerce Sandbox** on your own Org.